Optimism bias

+Operationalisation, methodology, and theory

-Optimism bias is typically measured through two determinants of risk: absolute risk, where individuals are asked to estimate their likelihood of experiencing a negative event compared to their actual chance of experiencing a negative event (comparison against self), and comparative risk, where individuals are asked to estimate the likelihood of experiencing a negative event (their personal risk estimate) compared to others of the same age and sex (a target risk estimate).
-Problems can occur when trying to measure absolute risk because it is extremely difficult to determine the actual risk statistic for a person.
-Therefore, the optimistic bias is primarily measured in comparative risk forms, where people compare themselves against others, through direct and indirect comparisons.
-Direct comparisons ask whether an individual's own risk of experiencing an event is less than, greater than, or equal to someone else's risk, while indirect comparisons ask individuals to provide separate estimates of their own risk of experiencing an event and others' risk of experiencing the same event.
+Optimism bias is typically measured through two determinants of risk: absolute risk, where individuals are asked to estimate their likelihood of experiencing a negative event, and comparative risk, where individuals are asked to estimate the likelihood of experiencing a negative event compared to others of the same age and sex.
+Problems can occur when trying to measure absolute risk, because it is difficult to determine the actual risk statistic for a person and compare it against their personal estimate.

+Direct comparisons ask whether an individual's own risk of experiencing an event is less than, greater than, or equal to someone else's risk.
+Indirect comparisons ask individuals to provide separate estimates of their own risk and that of others in experiencing the same event.

-After obtaining scores, researchers are able to use the information to determine if there is a difference in the average risk estimate of the individual compared to the average risk estimate of their peers.
+After obtaining scores, researchers use the information to determine if there is a difference in the average risk estimate of the individual compared to the average risk estimate of their peers.
 Generally, in negative events, the mean risk of an individual appears lower than the risk estimate of others.
 This is then used to demonstrate the bias' effect.

-The optimistic bias can only be defined at a group level, because at an individual level the positive assessment could be true.
+Optimistic bias can only be defined and measured at a group level, because at an individual level the positive assessment could be true.
 Likewise, difficulties can arise in measurement procedures, as it is difficult to determine when someone is being optimistic, realistic, or pessimistic.
 Research suggests that the bias comes from an overestimate of group risks rather than underestimating one's own risk.

-An example: participants assigned a higher probability to picking a card that had a smiling face on its reverse side than one which had a frowning face.
+Valence effects

+The valence effect refers to the influence of positive or negative framing on unrealistic optimism.
+Since 2003, Ron S. Gold and colleagues have studied this phenomenon by presenting the same event in different ways.
+For example, some participants receive information about conditions that promote a health-related event, such as developing heart disease, and are asked to rate the likelihood of experiencing it.
+Others receive matched information about conditions that prevent the same event and are asked to rate the likelihood of avoiding it.
+Their findings consistently show that unrealistic optimism is greater when events are framed with negative valence than with positive valence.